2023 Most Popular Visual & Performing Arts Associate Degree Schools in New York

 About 68% of the students majoring in visual and performing arts at the school are women while 32% are male.

-The New School did quite well in this year’s ranking of the most popular places for visual and performing arts students to get a associate degree.
-It came in at #7 on the list.
-Located in the city of New York, New School University is a private not-for-profit college with a fairly large student population.
+The New School ranked #7 on this year’s Most Popular Visual & Performing Arts Associate Degree Schools in New York list.
+Located in the city of New York, New School University is a private not-for-profit school with a large student population.

 About 80% of the students majoring in visual and performing arts at the school are women while 20% are male.

-Nassau Community College ranked #8 on this year’s Most Popular Visual & Performing Arts Associate Degree Schools in New York list.
-Nassau Community College is a fairly large public school located in the suburb of Garden City.
+Nassau Community College came in at #8 in this year’s edition of the Most Popular Visual & Performing Arts Associate Degree Schools in New York ranking.
+Nassau Community College is a fairly large public school located in the large suburb of Garden City.

 About 68% of the students majoring in visual and performing arts at the school are women while 32% are male.